turingschool/md_launch_curriculum/Mod2/Labs/Week2/TDD.md

 Be ready to share your brainstorm!
 As a cohort, we will develop one class diagram that we will use to build our tests.

+** Instructor Note ** Ideally, students will come up with classes for Library, Book, and Patrion.

 ### Build Tests

 **Individually**